litianqi1996/alluxio/underfs/kodo/kodo-en.md

 ### Root Mount

-You need to configure Alluxio to use Kodo as its under storage system.
+If you want to use Qiniu Kodo as its under storage system in Alluxio.
 The first modification is to specify an existing Kodo bucket and directory as the under storage system by modifying `conf/alluxio-site.properties` to include: